CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-01-01-SIEMExampleOne-HTB.markdown

 tag: ['soc', 'siem', 'elastic']
 ---

-# Walkthrough: SIEM Visualization Example 1 – Failed Logon Attempts (All Users)

-Tracking failed logon attempts is a critical use case for any SIEM solution.
+> Tracking failed logon attempts is a critical use case for any SIEM solution.
 This guide walks you through creating a visualization in Kibana to monitor failed logon attempts for all users.

 ## 1\.
 Objective